-Pierre’s one not-to-be-missed stop is the excellent South Dakota Cultural Heritage Center (900 Governor’s Dr., 605/773-3458, daily, $4 adults), built into the side of a hill on the north side of town.
-A startling and beautiful structure, it is designed to be a modern evocation of a traditional, energy-efficient Native American dwelling.
-Inside, the museum has the usual interpretive historical displays of native and pioneer cultures, with a focus on the Sioux tribes and the battles for the Black Hills region.
-A glass case holds the actual lead plate the brothers Louis-Joseph and Francois Verendrye, the first Europeans to explore what’s now South Dakota, left behind when they claimed the entire territory for France in 1743.
+Pierre’s one not-to-be-missed stop is the excellent South Dakota Cultural Heritage Center (900 Governors Dr., 605/773-3458, daily, $4 adults), built into the side of a hill on the north side of town.
+A startling and beautiful structure, it is designed to be a modern evocation of a traditional energy-efficient Native American dwelling.
+Inside, the museum has the usual interpretive historical displays of indigenous and pioneer cultures, with a focus on the Sioux people and the battles for the Black Hills region.
+A glass case holds the actual lead plate the brothers Louis-Joseph and François de La Vérendrye, the first Europeans to explore what’s now South Dakota, left behind when they claimed the entire territory for France in 1743.

-At the center of town, the state capitol grounds are a verdant island of tranquility with an arboretum, walking trails, and the Flaming Fountain Memorial, dedicated to South Dakotans who have fought for their country in time of war.
-The fountain sits on a lake that is home to thousands of migrating winter waterfowl.
+At the center of town, the state capitol grounds are a verdant island of tranquility with an arboretum, walking trails, and the Flaming Fountain Memorial, dedicated to South Dakotans who have fought for their country in times of war.
+The fountain sits on the shore of a lake that is home to thousands of migrating winter waterfowl.

-For travel-weary road hogs, especially those traveling with children, the coolest museum has to be the hands-on South Dakota Discovery Center (805 W. Sioux Ave., 605/224-8295, daily, $4 adults), in the old Pierre Municipal Power & Light building, with loads of science exhibits and an aquarium full of Missouri River fish.
+For travel-weary road hogs, especially those traveling with children, the coolest museum has to be the hands-on South Dakota Discovery Center (805 W. Sioux Ave., 605/224-8295, daily, $4 adults), in the old Pierre Municipal Power & Light building, with loads of science exhibits.

 Museums aside, nature is what draws folks to Pierre.
 Bordering the town to the south is the long LaFramboise Island Nature Area, a perfect place to while away time, recuperating from the drive along the beautiful bay.